s2k/s2k/README.md

 - 📄 About my work – including a 'traditional' (and not particularly exciting) CV in form of a table, the first part is much more interesting, because is more about how I work; [https://seasidetesting.com/work-with-me](https://seasidetesting.com/work-with-me)

-- ⚡ Fun fact *I started to go swimming in autumn… and continued going during winter.
+- ⚡ Fun fact *I started winter swimming in the North Sea in late 2020.
 It's fun. 🌊🏊🏻‍♂️🌊*

 <p align="left">
 <h3 align="left">Connect with me:</h3>